This post is for getting started with one of my fab games books. Hello teachers and thank you for choosing my fun teaching method.

 4. Use the steps

-The games are divided into steps, listening, speaking, and reading and writing.
-(The preschool games doesn't have any reading and writing games.)
+The games are divided into listening, speaking, and reading and writing steps.
+However, the preschool games book doesn’t have any reading and writing games.

 You start by presenting new language using any listening game.
 Use one or two of those, depending on how fast your class learns.